-Before you can make music with Kontakt, you must first register and install the necessary software via Native Access, then setup your Libraries.
+Before you can make music with KONTAKT, you must first register and install the necessary software via Native Access, then setup your Libraries.
 Follow these instructions to get started.

-Installation using Native Access
+Installation via Native Access

-Native Access allows you to install the software for Kontakt and its related instruments.
+Native Access allows you to install the software for KONTAKT and its related instruments.
 If you are new to Native Instruments, you must first create a Native ID.
 To learn more about Native Access, visit our support page here.

 - 1. Download and install Native Access here. - 2.
 Open the Native Access application. - 3.
 Create a Native ID, if you do not yet have one. - 4.
 Login to Native Access using your Native ID. - 5.
 Click the Available tab in the upper header. - 6.
 Click Kontakt. - 7.
-Click Install for the following products: - Kontakt - Kontakt Factory Library - → The software is installed automatically.
+Click Install for the following products: - KONTAKT - Kontakt Factory Library - → The software is installed automatically.

-If you are new to Kontakt and want more information, visit Kontakt Player and Kontakt.
+If you are new to KONTAKT and want more information, visit KONTAKT PLAYER and KONTAKT.